Nihongo Online School

 Demonstration of Research and Preparation

 Show that you’ve thoroughly researched your chosen institution and program.
-Mention specific courses, faculty members, research opportunities, or unique aspects of the curriculum that attracted you to this particular program.
-This level of detail indicates genuine interest and serious preparation.
+Mention specific courses, faculty members, research labs, or unique aspects of the curriculum that attracted you to this particular program.
+This level of detail signals genuine intent and serious preparation.

 Also demonstrate your understanding of what studying in Japan entails, including cultural adaptation, language challenges, and academic expectations.
 This preparation shows immigration officials that you’re ready for the experience and less likely to drop out or change your plans.